flowlink/amazon_integration/README.md

 ## Overview

 This is a fully hosted and supported integration for use with the [Wombat](http://wombat.co) product.
-With this integration you can perform the following functions:

 To debug feeds you can view results with the scratchpad:
 [https://mws.amazonservices.com/scratchpad/index.html](https://mws.amazonservices.com/scratchpad/index.html)

-### Return Orders

-* Receives an amazon:order:poll message and looks for new orders in Amazon
-* Returns orders to be imported into Spree

-### Return Specific Order

-* Receives an amazon:import:by_number message and looks for a specific order in Amazon
-* Returns a specific order from Amazon filtered by `amazon_order_id` to be imported into Spree

 ## Connection Parameters